WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 ## Get Token From Within WordPress Admin

 This grabs a token that you can use within the WordPress dashboard.
-Sorry it's in jQuery, but WordPress admin still uses jQuery and doesn't look to be removing it anytime soon.
-But feel free to use fetch or axios etc.
+This uses WordPress' wp_ajax rather than their Rest API.
+This means, the current user would be logged in.

 ```javascript
 jQuery.post(ajaxurl, {